-To me, the avocado is one of the most versatile and delicious basic food groups.
+To me, the avocado is one of the most versatile and delicious healthy food items.
 So I thought you’d like this Bonus offering of some great recipes, and some tips for having the best avocados in your diet.
 A word about roles: Nola is the chef in our household; Art is the helper, chopper-upper, often the cleaner-upper, and sometimes the scribe.
 So Nola should get full credit for the wonderful taste of these dishes, and you can blame me if there are sticky smudges on the kitchen counter!

 Wait, I said to myself, what does this have to do with Science, anyway?
 Well, that’s why this post appears on the Bonus page, the home of stuff that doesn’t fit elsewhere.
 And if pressed to justify, I would say that the Scientific Approach (read: obsessive-compulsive) is evident in the Methods, while the Speculative Spirit soars in the Recipes.
 I guess.

 I know you’re smart enough to add slices of avocado to sandwiches, and to stuff a half avocado with chicken, tuna or shrimp salad (please don’t use farmed shrimp though).
 These recipes are not haute cuisine, but they are surprisingly good lunches and dinners made with ingredients you can easily buy — provided that you have ripe avocados!

 Warning: adjust the quantity of pasta to suit your family and guests.
 We always measure the “standard” quantity of 2 ounces per person for ourselves, but almost everyone we feed is used to eating a larger amount.

 Do you have a favorite recipe using avocado?
 Sure, it may not be science, but you’re welcome to share it here!

 Ideas for Having the Best Avocado on Your Block